sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/alert-rules.md

 ## Dynamic Thresholds

-A dynamic threshold consists in a limit based on manufacturer's device settings and incoming data.
+A dynamic threshold consists in a limit based on the manufacturer's device settings and incoming data.
 Alerts are dynamically generated when these thresholds are exceeded.

-**${project.name}** collects 3 temperature metrics:
+**${project.name}** collects three temperature metrics:

 hw_temperature_celsius - the current temperature of the device/component
-hw_temperature_celsius_warning - the threshold from the manufacturer that triggers a WARN-severity alert when exceed. hw_temperature_celsius_alarm - the threshold from the manufacturer that triggers a CRITICAL-severity alert when exceed.
+hw_temperature_celsius_warning - the threshold from the manufacturer that triggers an WARN-severity alert when exceeded. hw_temperature_celsius_alarm - the threshold from the manufacturer that triggers a ALARM-severity alert when exceed.

-The example below shows the rule that enables  **${project.name}** to trigger an alert by comparing the 3 temperature metrics.
+The example below shows the rule that enables  **${project.name}** to trigger an alert by comparing the three temperature metrics.

 ```
 - name: Temperature-Temperature